ambertin/women-in-stem/README.md

 ### Joan Clarke (A)

-Joan Clarke was a cryptanalyst known for working as a code-breaker at the Allied code-breaking center Bletchley Park in WWII.
+Joan Clarke was a cryptanalyst known for working as a code-breaker at the Allied code-breaking center [Bletchley Park](https://bletchleypark.org.uk) in WWII.
 She worked on the Enigma project, helping to decrypt Nazi Germany's communications in an effort that would prove immensely helpful to the Allied war effort.

 ### Julia Robinson (K)

-Julia Robinson was a mathematician who contributed to computability theory and computational complexity theory.
-Her PhD thesis showed that rational number theory was an undecidable problem.
+[Julia Robinson](http://www.nasonline.org/publications/biographical-memoirs/memoir-pdfs/robinson-julia.pdf) was a mathematician who contributed to computability theory and computational complexity theory.
+Her Ph.D thesis showed that rational number theory was an undecidable problem.
 She also worked to resolve a theorem formerly called Hilbert's tenth problem and now known as the MRDP theorem.

 ### Katherine Johnson (Q)

-Katherine Johnson was a mathematician who contributed calculations that were critical for success in early US spaceflights.
+[Katherine Johnson](https://www.nasa.gov/audience/forstudents/k-4/stories/nasa-knows/who-was-katherine-johnson-k4) was a mathematician who contributed calculations that were critical for success in early US spaceflights.
 Working at NASA, she helped pioneer computer use for calculations and worked on projects related to Project Mercury, the Apollo Lunar Module, and the Space Shuttle program.

 ### Kathleen Antonelli (J)